 Elsewhere the Krimson queen is growing up fast. you have to propagate Or repot them so early.
 The reason behind the fast growth is its darker green leaves with full chlorophylls.

-The stem of Hoya Krimson Princess is bright pink color.
+The stem of Hoya Krimson Princess is bright pink in color.

 In Hoya Krimson Queen brownish stem is found.
-Both plants have long growing and winding stems which look amazing.
+Both plants have long grown and winding stems which look amazing.

 The flowers of both plants are almost the same at a first glance.
 But if you observe it carefully then you will notice that there is a little bit of difference in color.